Asian stocks follow Wall Street lower before US Fed release

 The U.S. market has been volatile this month as investors try to parse conflicting signals on the U.S. economy and determine whether a recession is on the horizon.
 A key concern is that the U.S.-Chinese tariff war will weigh on global economic growth.

-Some chipmakers rose on Monday that the Trump administration delayed enforcement of export curbs on sales of U.S. technology Chinese telecom equipment maker Huawei Technologies Ltd. Qualcomm added 1.6%.
+Some chipmakers rose on Monday's news the Trump administration delayed enforcement of export curbs on U.S. technology sales to Chinese telecom equipment maker Huawei Technologies Ltd. Qualcomm added 1.6%.

 Last week, many stock indexes around the world hit their lowest points of the year before rallying.
 Analysts say the concerns that drove that sell-off could resurface at any time.